Jarzembak/fullstack-capstone/src/server/api/README-api-documentation.txt

 });

 Auth functions are imported via "const auth = require('../auth')".
-The method call "auth.protection" takes a json web token, which is verified before storing the payload in "req.user" for the next middleware function.
+The method calls "auth.protection" and "auth.adminProtection" take a json web token.
+The token is verified before storing the payload in "req.user", which will allow autheticated routes to reference the user.
 The payload includes the Number userId ("req.user.userId") and Boolean isAdmin ("req.user.isAdmin").

+Administrator privileges cannot be changed or granted through this API.

 ------------------------------
 Endpoints - General